ghc-proposals/ghc-proposals/proposals/0000-template.md

 This is a breaking change w.r.t. to the semantics of `-fhpc`.
 It will only affect users of `-fhpc` which rely on the described functionality, namely that the coverage collected in the `.tix` file is accumulated over multiple program runs.
-It is very hard to be sure, but my guess is that nobody is currently using `-fhpc` in this way.
+It is very hard to be sure, but my guess is that very few people are currently using `-fhpc` in this way.
 They will only notice the change of behaviour in that their `.tix` files contain less ticks than they expected.

 ## Alternatives

 Do nothing and leave the semantic as it is.
+Alternatively, the old behaviour is kept but guarded by an RTS flag.

 ## Unresolved Questions